 Teruel, a different kind of tourism: the Routes of the 'Tambor' and the 'Bombo' (drums), the Cold Vaults and the Prisons

 If you're planning a trip, you can make it even more interesting if you include a few original and unusual options.
-This is just what we propose on your visit to Teruel.
-Come and explore these lands in the Bajo Aragón area through these three different themes: the most traditional local festivities, its old prisons and its ice vaults.
+This is just what we suggest on your visit to Teruel.
+Come and explore these lands in the Bajo Aragón area through these three different themes: its most traditional local festivities, its old prisons and its ice vaults.
 Would you like to know more?

-Route of the Tambor and the Bombo (drums).
+Route of the Tambor and the Bombo (drum route)

 The villages of Andorra, Híjar, Calanda, Alcañiz, Samper de Calanda, La Puebla de Híjar, Urrea de Gaén, Alcorisa and Albalate del Arzobispo all take part in this festival.
 And that's because they all have something very special in common.
-During the religious festival of Easter Week (in March or April, to commemorate the passion and death of Jesus Christ), many of the religious events are accompanied by massed bands of musicians playing hundreds of the types of drums known as the tambor and the bombo in a spectacular and moving soundscape.
+During the religious festival of Easter Week (held in March or April and commemorating Christ's passion and death), many of the religious events are accompanied by massed bands of musicians playing hundreds of the types of drums known as the tambor and the bombo in a spectacular and moving soundscape.
 This is an experience of a lifetime.

 Route of the Prisons

-Are you interested in visiting a series of places which have been used as prisons since the 15th century?
+Are you interested in visiting a series of places that have been used as prisons since the 15th century?
 You'll find many of them in an excellent state of conservation in various towns and villages throughout the area of Teruel known as Mezquín-Matarraña.
-All these spaces are different (many of them are found inside town halls or in their basements), and have distinctive features such as bars, leg irons, trap doors, stone walls… You'll be able to visit everything from sinister prisons in the form of wells in places such as Ráfales and La Fresneda, through to others where you can still see the rooms occupied by the gaoler, as in Torre del Compte and Monrroyo.
+All these spaces are different (many of them are inside town halls or in their basements), and have distinctive features such as bars, leg irons, trap doors, stone walls… You'll be able to visit everything from sinister prisons in the form of pits in places like Ráfales and La Fresneda, through to others where you can still see the rooms occupied by the gaoler, as in Torre del Compte and Monrroyo.

 Route of the ice houses and cold vaults